haseebs/OWE/README.md

 # OWE
-The code is currently being refactored and will be made available here soon along with the datasets.
+The code is currently being refactored and will be made available here before the conference along with the datasets.